rdkcentral/rdkservices/docs/api/NetworkManagerPlugin.md

 <a name="method.WiFiConnect"></a>
 ## *WiFiConnect [<sup>method</sup>](#head.Methods)*

 Attempts to connect to the specified SSID with the given passphrase.
 Passphrase can be `null` when the network security is `NONE`.
 When called with no arguments, this method attempts to connect to the saved SSID and password.
-See `saveSSID`.
+See `AddToKnownSSIDs`.

 ### Events